MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic.md

 ## Next steps

-After you’ve created a Windows Runtime component for your own use, you may find that the functionality it encapsulates is useful to other developers.
+After you've created a Windows Runtime component for your own use, you may find that the functionality it encapsulates is useful to other developers.
 You have two options for packaging a component for distribution to other developers.
 See [Distributing a managed Windows Runtime component](/previous-versions/windows/apps/jj614475(v=vs.140)).

-For more information about Visual Basic and C# language features, and .NET support for the Windows Runtime, see [Visual Basic and C# language reference](/visualstudio/welcome-to-visual-studio-2015?view=vs-2015).
+For more information about Visual Basic and C# language features, and .NET support for the Windows Runtime, see [Visual Basic](/dotnet/visual-basic/) and [C#](/dotnet/csharp/) documentation.

 ## Troubleshooting